Vyvy-vi/new-repo-template/CONTRIBUTING.md

 ## Feedback, Bug Reports, Issues - How to open issues?
 If you have any feedback, bug reports, feature request or ideas, feel free to [open an issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue) on the project's repository.
 We love issues! ;D
-Please, try not to duplicate issues and always try to give enough context in the issues that you open.
+Please try not to duplicate issues and always try to give enough context in the issues that you open.
 You could use some of the issues templates to make better structured issues with relevant labels.

 ## Claiming an Issue